Bench delivers a full array of molecular modeling software, e.g. sequence and structure alignment, to use Rosetta to its full potential.

 Thousands of CPUs, instant updates, massive databases, all at the touch of a button.
 Your data is private and encrypted, and all data for sequences and biological structures belong to the user, unlike with public servers.

-Cyrus’s Rosetta interface (GUI) was designed from scratch to be powerful but intuitive to a biochemist or chemist, making complex tasks accessible via a web browser.
+Cyrus’ Rosetta interface (GUI) was designed from scratch to be powerful but intuitive to a biochemist or chemist, making complex tasks accessible via a web browser.

-Cyrus Bench includes the most in-demand
+Cyrus Bench includes the features most

-features from BioPharma scientists
+requested by BioPharma scientists

 Cyrus in drug discovery

 A summary of practical applications of Rosetta and Bench focused on clinical applications

 An overview of scientific studies validating Rosetta software in vitro and in vivo

 An in-depth sample use case demo of Bench showing how to run a protein stabilization calculation on a therapeutic candidate enzyme

 Bench is available now.
 It offers the most in-demand features from Rosetta, including: